2016 ARTICLE I

 By June 1st of each year, the nominating Committee Chairman will present the names of all nominees to the members of the Board of Directors.

 In the July newsletter, the Nominating Committee will present to the Society membership, the list of nominees to be voted on for the next three (3) year term of office.
 No more than five (5) nominees may be elected in any one year.
 Completed ballots, as found in the newsletter, are to be returned to the Teller Committee chairperson.
 The Tellers Committee will then meet at the location designated by the Board to tally the vote.
-The President will be notified of the results by phone; the Executive Director will then notify the membership by mail.
+The President will be notified of the results by phone (or electronically); the Executive Director will then notify the membership by mail.
+In the absence of the Executive Director, the President will make these notifications.

 Section 2: NOMINATIONS/ELECTIONS [Other Countries]